 for more information, visit NFPA.org

-If you don't have a working smoke alarm in your house, most Fire Departments offer free smoke alarms.
+If you don't have a working smoke alarm in your house, the Tomball Fire Department and Red Cross have teamed up to offer free smoke alarms.